adam-greer/blog/content/posts/2023-HuntressCTF-Opendir.md

 ### Steps

-After authenciating to the applicaiton, i'm presented with a direcotry listing of the web server.
-I navigated to each of the files that were .cmd, .bat, .txt, etc.  After a few minutes of browsing I discovered ```http://chal.ctf.games:31439/sir/64_bit_new/oui.txt``` and about half way down the page, I disovered the flag.
+After authenticating to the application, i'm presented with a directory listing of the web server.
+I navigated to each of the files that were .cmd, .bat, .txt, etc.  After a few minutes of browsing I discovered ```http://chal.ctf.games:31439/sir/64_bit_new/oui.txt``` and about half way down the page, I discovered the flag.

 ![](/2023-HuntressCTF/opendirflag.png)